 How are winners selected?

 After PIE Network members and partners make nominations, a selection committee made up of Network leaders identifies finalists in each category.
 The Network is then invited to select a winner in each category.
-Anyone that works on staff at a PIE Network member or partner organization is eligible to vote.

 When does the Eddies process typically start each year?